 - so-called advertorials or promotional articles;

-- nationality-specific content (such as “Tax Advice for British Expats”);
+- nationality- or country-specific content (such as “Tax Advice for British Expats”);

 - political propaganda;